 Esophagitis that is not treated can damage the squamous epithelium.
 If the damage continues for many years, a new type of epithelium similar to the epithelium normally found in the small intestine slowly replaces the squamous cells.

-The change from squamous epithelium to small intestinal epithelium is an example of metaplasia.
-This specific type of metaplasia that takes place in the esophagus is referred to as Barrett’s esophagus or Barrett’s disease.
+The change from squamous epithelium to small intestinal epithelium is an example of intestinal metaplasia.
+When intestinal metaplasia takes place in the esophagus is referred to as Barrett’s esophagus or Barrett’s disease.